New Years Eve In Sydney 2023-2024 Mega list

 If you are thinking about booking a New Year’s Eve Harbour Cruise, I suggest you head over and read our detailed advice about what to look out for when deciding which cruise operator to book with.

 In most years, at 9.20pm, after the first round of fireworks, many vessels turn on their lights and parade up and down the harbour until the midnight fireworks.
-Called the Harbour of Light parade, vessels that participate have the best vantage points for the midnight show, so keep your eye out for details on this.
-The parade has not yet been confirmed for 2021.
+Called the Harbour of Light parade, vessels that take part have the best vantage points for the midnight show, so keep your eye out for details on this.

 Captain Cook will have two vessels on the harbour this year.
 Their flagship, the MV Sydney 2000, and the Captain Cook Rocket, so let’s go through what’s on offer on each vessel.
 Note, all cruises depart from King Street Wharf at Darling Harbour.
 The MV Sydney offers individual seating and we have always enjoyed our meals here.

-NYE Sky Deck Dinner – The top indoor level will host a 5-course dinner with baby lobster and superior drinks (including a glass of Premium Veuve Clicquot Champagne at midnight).
+The top indoor level will host a 6-course degustation menu paired with Penfold’s premium wines including a 75ml glass of world-famous Penfolds Grange!
+Your booking price includes bottomless Penfolds Rose Champagne (France) & Premium Spirits, and Midnight Celebration Cocktail.
 There will be live music, and you can guarantee a window seat for a $99 surcharge.
-2021 tickets are on sale now and cost $1199 (Earlybird)
+2023 tickets are sold out!

 Other cruise options

-- The MV Vagabond Spirit is a premium cruise with seafood and meat buffet, open bar (premium drinks included), DJ.
+- The MV Vagabond Spirit offers a seafood and meat buffet, open bar (premium drinks included), DJ.
 Window seating for most tables and three outdoor deck areas. $725

 - The Sydney Heritage Fleet Waratah – Expressions of interest are now being taken here – BYO dinner, snacks and beverage $500 each.

-- Fantasea – A quality operator with a full range of options from the 90min family cruise for $650 (2A+2C) and $850 for the premium vessel with buffet, unlimited drinks and DJ.
-They also have a 9 pm family cruise for $295
+- Ocean Dreaming – A quality operator with a full range of options from the 90min family cruise for $650 (2A+2C) and $850 for the premium vessel with buffet, unlimited drinks and DJ.
+They also have a 9 pm family cruise for $350

 Want more advice about things to consider before you book a cruise?
 Check out our main NYE Cruise tips here.